 Advance construction and partial conversion of advance construction are cash flow management tools that allow states to begin projects with their own funds and only later convert these projects to Federal assistance.
 Advance construction allows a state to request and receive approval to construct Federal-aid projects in advance of the apportionment of authorized Federal-aid funds.
 Under normal circumstances, states "convert" advance-constructed projects to Federal aid at any time sufficient Federal-aid funds and obligation authority are available, and do so all at once.
 Under partial conversion, a state may obligate funds for advance-constructed projects in stages.

-Advance construction practices across the country was reviewed in a Briefing Paper (pdf) that summarizes historical trends in its usage, identifies current practices, benefits, and challenges, and provides observations on its future use and administration.
+Advance construction practices across the country were reviewed in two Briefing Papers that summarize historical trends in its usage, identifies current practices, benefits, and challenges, and provides observations on its future use and administration.

 Federal-aid Matching Strategies